Santa Maria Assunta in Filettole

 The parish church of Santa Maria Assunta in Filettole in the Italian region of Tuscany dates from the eleventh century.
 It was destroyed in the Second World War and rebuilt in 1958.

 Location

 The church is at Filettole, a village on the outskirts of Prato.
 It falls within the diocese of Prato.

 History

 The parish church has existed since the eleventh century.
 It was destroyed in Allied aerial bombardments in 1944.
-The church and bell tower were reconstructed by Sylvester Bardazzi on the basis of photographs taken before the bombing, using materials recovered from the ruins, and reopened in 1958.
+The church and bell tower were reconstructed by Sylvester Bardazzi on the basis of photographs taken before the bombing, using materials recovered from the ruins; the building was reopened in 1958.

 Technical profile

 Original structure

 The church was characterized by a single nave ending in three apses.
 The façade was decorated with a pattern of architectural pilasters and arches in the roof eaves.
 The bell tower was coeval with the church and also repeated the decoration of hanging arches.
 The masonry of the church consisted of coursed rubble of limestone.